tyler36/ddev-site-metrics/README.md

       - targets: ['node-exporter:9100']
 ```

+By default, node-exporter is accessible via `node-exporter:9100` inside the docker container.
+To change the port,

+- update `NODE_EXPORTER_HTTP_PORT="9100"` in `.ddev/.env`.
+- update the scrape config in `.ddev/prometheus/prometheus.yml`.
+- restart DDEV to apply the changes.

 ### Grafana

 [Grafana](https://grafana.com/docs/grafana/latest/) is a tool to "Query, visualize, alert on, and explore your metrics, logs, and traces wherever they are stored.".